percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --stream=STREAMNAME

    This option accepts a string argument that specifies the format in which to do the streamed backup.
 The backup will be done to ``STDOUT`` in the specified format.
-Currently, the supported format is `xbstream`.
+Currently, supported formats are `tar` and `xbstream`.
 Uses :doc:`xbstream <../xbstream/xbstream>`, which is available in *XtraBackup* distributions.
 If you specify a path after this option, it will be interpreted as the value of :option:`tmpdir`.

 .. option:: --tmpdir=DIRECTORY